-Groups that provide food, education and spiritual nurture are located at Saint Saviour's
+Organizations that provide food, education and spiritual nurture expand the Center's

-Center.
-Called resident programs, these groups expand the Center's ability to help people across Wake County from a
+ability to help people across Wake County from a single location.
+Saint Saviour's Center is home to:

-Meals on Wheels Congregate dining site where senior citizens receive a healthy noon meal and fellowship, weekdays.
+Meals on Wheels Congregate dining room where senior citizens receive a healthy lunch and fellowship, weekdays.